-As states across the United States are still reporting increasing cases and new outbreaks of COVID-19, travel isn’t advisable at this time.
-However, there are a number of life events that truly may necessitate travel.
-Airports, bus stations, and other transportation hubs serve as a risk for travelers, but there are a number of options to protect yourself as you travel from point A to point B. The CDC has released a set of travel guidelines for the United States at this time, and we have also assembled some of our best practices for staying safe en route.
+Airports, bus stations, and other transportation hubs serve as a risk for travelers.
+However, there are a number of options to protect yourself as you travel from point A to point B. The CDC has released a set of travel guidelines for the United States at this time, and we have also assembled some of our best practices for staying safe en route.

-If possible, travel by car
+Travel by car

 Remain socially distanced from others